 Electric vehicles are unlike other cars, motorcycles, and trucks.
 They make little sound compared to other motor vehicles.
 People are walking, and bicyclists usually have time to get out of the way when a car puts them in danger.

-When this kind of vehicle approaches a pedestrian or bicyclist one of two things can happen:
+When this kind of vehicle approaches a pedestrian or bicyclist, one of two things can happen:

-Electronic Vehicle Safety
+Electronic/Electrical Powered Vehicle Safety

-The National Highway Safety Administration (NHTSA), in 2013 became aware of the lack of noise with slow speed electric vehicles.
+The National Highway Safety Administration (NHTSA), in 2013, became aware of the lack of noise with slow-speed electric vehicles.
 The low amount of noise from the cars opened a debate over the concern for pedestrian dangers.

-The most danger to a pedestrian or bike rider is with electric vehicles.
-Most of all, data shows this risk is highest when the car travels at a slow speed.
-Whether the car is pulling into traffic, starting again after a stop at a traffic sign or signal the danger is pronounced to people on foot.
-Also, this risk is high when exiting or entering parking spaces and driveways, backing up, or slowing down.
+The most dangerous vehicle to a blind pedestrian or average bike rider is electric cars due to lack of sound.
+Most of all, data shows this risk is highest when the vehicle travels at a slow speed.
+Whether the car is pulling into traffic after a stop at a traffic sign, or signal, the danger is pronounced.
+People on foot are in grave danger.
+This risk is also high when exiting or entering parking spaces and driveways, backing up, or slowing down.

 Of course, this assumes the number of electric vehicles stays the same.
-The number is unlikely to stay at its current amount.
-It is estimated by the year 2040 approximately 50 percent of all traffic on the road will be electric or hybrid.
-The current number is about 0.1 percent or one vehicle out of one thousand.
+The number is unlikely to remain at its current amount.
+It is estimated by the year 2040, approximately 50 percent of all traffic on the road will be electric or hybrid.
+The current number is about 0.1% or one vehicle out of one thousand.

 The most common models of electric vehicles in the United States include:

-- Chevrolet Spark EV
+Chevrolet Spark EV.

-- Mercedes-Benz B-Class ED
+Mercedes-Benz B-Class ED.

-Tesla Model S
+Tesla Model S.

-Owner Related Danger
+Owner Related Danger.

-Electric Vehicle Lawyer
+Electric Vehicle Lawyer?

 Ehline, M. (2016).
 The Evolution of the Dangerous Electric Vehicle Fire.
-Retrieved October 11, 2016, from https://ehlinelaw.com/dangers-of-electric-vehicle-fires/ Concise research of EV and fires.
+Retrieved October 11, 2016, from Concise research of EV and fires.